-It’s no surprise that meetings are an essential part of project management––regardless of whether you’re running an Agile or traditional Waterfall project.
+Therefore, meetings are an essential part of project management–– whether you’re running an Agile or traditional Waterfall project.

 But Agile methodology takes it a step further by making Agile and Scrum meetings part of its actual framework.
-The sixth principle of the Agile Manifesto says that face-to-face communication (which includes video conferences in today’s professional landscape) is the most effective way to send information to agile teams.
+The sixth principle of the Agile Manifesto says that face-to-face communication (which includes video conferences today) is the most effective way to send information to agile teams.

-And the best way you can do that with your team is through scrum meetings.
+Scrum meetings are the best way you can do that with your team members.

-In this post, we’re going to dive into the different types of Scrum meetings and what they’re for.
+In this post, we’re going to examine the different types of Scrum meetings and what they’re for.

 What are Scrum meetings?

-Scrum meetings are where teams, stakeholders, and management come together to stay aligned during every step of the project.
+Scrum meetings are something that stakeholders, management, and teams hold to stay aligned each step of the project.

-Open communication is a core part of Scrum, and there are four main scrum meetings (also known as Scrum ceremonies) that various teams participate in during each iteration.
+Open communication is a core part of Scrum, and there are four main meetings (also known as Scrum ceremonies) that teams participate in during each iteration.